oriazowanemmanuel/Containerized-SportsAPI-app/ReadMe.md

 7. Login to AWS to confirm the image was properly pushed to ECR
 8. Login to ECS to create a task and then a service from the image uploaded to the ECR
 9. COnfigure a loadbalancer to sit in front of the container cluster
-9. Test with the container endpoint
+9. Test with the loadbalancer endpoint url
 10. Configure an API gateway to sit in front of the loadbalancer and send get requests
 11. Test again using the API gateway endpoint

 See the full documentation on: https://emmanueloriazowan.hashnode.dev/building-a-sports-api-with-flask-application-load-balancer-and-aws-ecs-a-full-guide#heading-architecture